Fair Go

-Fair Go is a New Zealand consumer affairs television programme hosted by Pippa Wetzell and Hadyn Jones.
-First aired in 1977, it is New Zealand's second longest-running local programme (after Country Calendar).
-It is also highest-rated programmes, frequently placed high in the New Zealand TV Guide list of most viewed programmes.
+Fair Go is a New Zealand consumer affairs television programme hosted by Pippa Wetzell.
+First aired in 1977, it was New Zealand's second longest-running local programme (after Country Calendar).
+It was also one of its highest-rated programmes, frequently placed high in the New Zealand TV Guide list of most viewed programmes.
+It aired its final episode on 13 May 2024.

+Content and programming

 Fair Go features a mixture of investigative journalism and consumer affairs stories, based on the motto: "If you've been ripped off, short-changed or given the runaround and nobody wants to know...we do!"

 Fair Go also held the annual Fair Go Ad Awards, in which the best and worst advertisements on New Zealand television are announced, and a competition to find the best 30-second video by New Zealand students is held.

-Current reporters for the show, along with the two hosts, are Alistar Kata, Kaitlin Ruddock, Gill Higgins and Garth Bray.